mayurcoding/SalesCRM/client/README.md

 # Sales CRM - Frontend (React)

+## Project Structure & Documentation
+This README covers the React frontend of the Sales CRM project.
+It includes features, setup, and usage for the client app.

+- For a high-level project overview and setup, see the [root README](../README.md)
+- For backend/API details, see [../server/README.md](../server/README.md)

 The frontend application for the Sales CRM system built with React.js, featuring a modern, responsive interface with real-time data visualization and comprehensive lead/employee management.

 ## 🚀 Features